-Field Type Label Description ledger_id string Must correspond to the ledger ID reported by the Ledger Identification Service.
-Must be a valid LedgerString (as describe in value.proto).
-Required cur- rent_time google.pro- to- buf.Times- tamp MUST precisely match the current time as it's known to the ledger server.
-On mismatch, an INVALID_PARAMETER gRPC error will be returned. new_time google.pro- to- buf.Times- tamp The time the client wants to set on the ledger.
-MUST be a point int time after current_time.
+Field Туре Label Description ladger id string Must correspond to the ledger ID reported by the Ledger ledger_id Identification Service.
+Must be a valid LedgerString (as de- scribe in value.proto).
+Required cur- google.pro- MUST precisely match the current time as it's known to the rent_time to- ledger server.
+On mismatch, an INVALID_PARAMETER gRPC Tent_time buf.Times- error will be returned. tamp now time google.pro- The time the client wants to set on the ledger.
+MUST be a new_time to- point int time after curren point int time after current_time. buf.Times- tamp